Skip to main content

 II.- Personal Income Tax

-• Finally, in some cases, power shared between both countries, both being able to tax the same income, but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income, but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example : Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Switzerland, caused by having worked in a company in said country (Spain has the exclusive power to tax it as it is a pension derived from previous employment in the private sector.
-The treatment in the Agreement is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the Swiss pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example : Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Switzerland, caused by having worked in a company in that country (Spain has the exclusive power to tax it because it is a pension derived from previous employment in the private sector.
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the year 2019, he would be obliged to file a personal income tax return for 2019, since the payer of the Swiss pension is not obliged to make withholdings on account of Spanish personal income tax.

-In a simplified manner, taking into account the provisions of the Agreement between Spain and Switzerland ( CDI ), taxation for tax residents in Spain of the most commonly obtained Swiss source income would be:
+In a simplified manner, taking into account the provisions of the Convention between Spain and Switzerland ( CDI ), the taxation for tax residents in Spain on the most commonly obtained income from Swiss sources would be:

 Pensions:

-• Pension received due to dependent work provided to the State, political subdivision or local entity, an autonomous body or legal entity public (article 19 CDI) .
-Its treatment is:
+• Pension received by reason of dependent work provided to the State, political subdivision or local entity, an autonomous body or legal entity under public law (article 19 CDI) .
+Your treatment is:

-1. In general, these pensions will only be taxed in Switzerland.
+1. These pensions will generally only be taxed in Switzerland.

 In Spain they would be exempt, although the exemption would be applied progressively.
-This means that, if the taxpayer were required to file a personal income tax return for obtaining other income, the amount of the exempt pension would be taken into account to calculate the tax applicable to the remaining income.
+This means that if the taxpayer is required to file a personal income tax return for other income, the amount of the exempt pension will be taken into account when calculating the tax applicable to the remaining income.

 2. However, if the beneficiary of the pension residing in Spain had Spanish nationality, without at the same time having Swiss nationality, the aforementioned pensions would only be taxed in Spain.

-• Pension received due to previous employment in the private sector (article 18 CDI) : These pensions will only be taxed in Spain.
+• Pension received due to a previous employment in the private sector (article 18 CDI) : These pensions will only be subject to taxation in Spain.

-Income from real estate property located in Switzerland can be taxed in both Spain and Switzerland.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax.
+Income from real estate located in Switzerland may be taxed in both Spain and Switzerland.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

 Dividends (article 10 CDI):

-Swiss source dividends may be taxed in Spain in accordance with its domestic law.
-These dividends may also be subject to taxation in Switzerland, if this is the State in which the company paying the dividends resides and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in Switzerland will have a maximum limit of 15 percent of the gross amount of dividends.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax up to that limit.
+Dividends from Swiss sources may be taxed in Spain in accordance with its domestic law.
+These dividends may also be subject to taxation in Switzerland, if this is the State in which the company paying the dividends is resident and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in Switzerland will have a maximum limit of 15% of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

 In general, interest originating in Switzerland and whose beneficial owner is a tax resident in Spain can only be taxed in Spain.

-Remuneration of members of boards of directors of companies resident in Switzerland (article 16 CDI):
+Remuneration of members of the boards of directors of companies resident in Switzerland (Article 16 CDI):

 They can be taxed in both Switzerland and Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation in personal income tax.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in personal income tax.

 Capital gains:

-• Derived from real estate (article 13.1 CDI): Gains obtained from the sale of real estate located in Switzerland may be subject to taxation in both Spain and Switzerland.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from real estate (article 13.1 CDI): Gains from the sale of real estate located in Switzerland may be subject to taxation in both Spain and Switzerland.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from movable property that belongs to a permanent establishment or a fixed base (article 13.2 CDI): gains obtained from the disposal of movable property belonging to a permanent establishment or a fixed base that a resident of Spain owns in Switzerland for the conduct of business activities or the provision of independent personal services, including gains derived from the disposal of the establishment or the fixed base, may be taxed in both Switzerland and Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from movable property belonging to a permanent establishment or a fixed base (article 13.2 CDI): Gains from the alienation of movable property belonging to a permanent establishment or a fixed base that a resident of Spain has in Switzerland for the performance of business activities or the provision of independent personal services, including gains derived from the alienation of the establishment or the fixed base, may be subject to taxation in both Switzerland and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from shares or participations whose value derives more than 50 percent, directly or indirectly, from real estate located in Switzerland (article 13.3 CDI): The gains derived from the disposal of these shares or participations may be subject to taxation in both Spain and Switzerland, except for capital gains derived from the disposal of shares listed on a Swiss Stock Exchange or of shares or participations of a company that uses the asset. property for its own industrial activity that can only be taxed in Spain, provided that it is the State of residence of the transferor.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from shares or interests the value of which derives more than 50 percent, directly or indirectly, from real estate located in Switzerland (Article 13.3 CDI): The gains derived from the sale of these shares or interests may be subject to taxation in both Spain and Switzerland, except for capital gains derived from the sale of shares listed on a Swiss Stock Exchange or shares or interests in a company that uses the real estate for its own industrial activity, which may only be subject to taxation in Spain, provided that it is the State of residence of the transferor.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from other types of goods (article 13.4 CDI) : In general, gains derived from the sale of any other type of property other than the above can only be taxed in Spain, provided that this is the State of residence of the transferor.
+• Derived from other types of goods (article 13.4 CDI) : In general, profits derived from the alienation of any other type of assets other than those mentioned above may only be subject to taxation in Spain, provided that this is the State of residence of the transferor.

 • accounts in financial institutions located abroad